 This course is designed to provide student learning and experience with informal and formal diagnostic instruments.
-The student will also be involved with direct tutoring experiences (20 hrs) using diagnosis and remedial techniques.
-Includes 1.5 hours of teaching.
+The student will also be involved with direct tutoring experiences using diagnosis and remedial techniques.
+(21 hours of field experience)

 ED 4352 Music Methods: Elementary (2 credit hours)